AKing1997/NA-Website/SecurityToken/README.md

 });
 ```

-#### `src/components/ClaimHello.tsx`
+#### `src/components/ClaimSecure.tsx`

-This component represents the button that users click to claim the "Hello
+This component represents the button that users click to claim the "Secure
 Token".
 It uses the `useSendTransaction.ts` hook to handle the actual
 transaction process.
 Upon clicking the button, it constructs a transaction
 manifest and sends it using the sendTransaction function.
 It also handles the